irfanykywz/windows-learn/README.md

-# my windows learning
+# Windows Learn
-all source what i learn in windows os
+all knowledge what i learn from windows os

 ## Todo
 -